With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Erie County, OH.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Erie County, Ohio can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Louis Stokes Va Medical Center Sandusky Cboc is a mental health clinic in Erie County, Ohio, located at 1912 Hayes Avenue, 44870 zip code.
-Louis Stokes Va Medical Center Sandusky Cboc offers outpatient treatment and telemedicine/telehealth.
-Louis Stokes Va Medical Center Sandusky Cboc provides dialectical behavior therapy, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Louis Stokes Va Medical Center Sandusky Cboc is a mental health treatment center in Erie County, OH, located at 1912 Hayes Avenue, 44870 zip code area.
+Louis Stokes Va Medical Center Sandusky Cboc provides telemedicine/telehealth and outpatient treatment.
+Louis Stokes Va Medical Center Sandusky Cboc offers trauma therapy, activity therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
 Louis Stokes Va Medical Center Sandusky Cboc also supports veterans.
-Some other services provided by Louis Stokes Va Medical Center Sandusky Cboc include supported housing, case management and intensive case management.
+Additional services at Louis Stokes Va Medical Center Sandusky Cboc consist of family psychoeducation, suicide prevention services and assertive community treatment.

-Firelands Regional Medical Center is a mental health facility in Erie County, OH, located at 1111 Hayes Avenue, 44870.
-Firelands Regional Medical Center provides hospital inpatient treatment.
-Firelands Regional Medical Center provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
+Firelands Regional Medical Center is a mental health clinic in Erie County, Ohio, located at 1111 Hayes Avenue, 44870 zip code.
+Firelands Regional Medical Center offers hospital inpatient treatment.
+Firelands Regional Medical Center provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.

 Yes, Ohio offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.